-Annette Corbett is an experienced arts and culture professional with a career that spans a range of organisations and artforms.
+Rough Information founder, Annette Corbett, is an experienced arts and culture professional with a career that spans a range of roles, organisations and artforms.
 From organisational development and fundraising, to producing, research and administration, she offers a broad perspective across all areas of strategy, policy and delivery.
-A natural facilitator, her strengths lie in building relationships, identifying connections, and using her network of contacts to help bring projects to fruition, whatever the scale or ambition.
+A natural facilitator, her strengths lie in building relationships, identifying connections, and applying her networks and initiative in bringing projects to fruition.

-Since graduating from Goldsmiths College with an MA in Arts Administration & Cultural Policy, Annette’s diverse roles have seen her working across culture, heritage and higher education, from the Southbank Centre to award-winning jazz music education and development agency, Tomorrow’s Warriors.
+Since graduating from Goldsmiths College with an MA in Arts Administration & Cultural Policy, Annette’s diverse roles have seen her working across culture, heritage and higher education, from the Southbank Centre, to award-winning jazz music education and development agency, Tomorrow’s Warriors.
 Freelance clients have included the likes of Oily Cart, site-specific theatre specialists Teatro Vivo, and The Ingenious Group.

-In her role as a fundraiser, Annette has worked with organisations to review existing fundraising strategies and to develop new ways of raising income from individuals, Trusts and corporates.
-She has particular expertise in donor stewardship, regular giving and patron scheme management, and has led on design and delivery of Development events at organisations including Dulwich Picture Gallery and Trinity Laban Conservatoire of Music & Dance.
+In her role as a fundraiser, Annette has worked with organisations to review existing fundraising processes and to develop strategies for raising income from individuals, Trusts and corporates.
+She has particular expertise in donor stewardship, regular giving and patron scheme management, and has led on the design and delivery of Development events at organisations including Dulwich Picture Gallery and Trinity Laban Conservatoire of Music & Dance.

-As a core consortium member on a first-stage proposal to redevelop Ladywell Playtower – a Grade II Listed, former Victorian swimming baths – into a multi-use arts and community hub, Annette is well versed in coordinating project teams and sourcing expert advice to inform complex and high value bids.
-This £10m+ heritage project made full use of Annette’s expertise around advising on stakeholder engagement strategies, brokering relationships and developing networks.
+As a core consortium member on a proposal to redevelop Ladywell Playtower – a Grade II Listed, former Victorian swimming baths – into a multi-use arts and community hub, Annette is well versed in coordinating project teams and sourcing expert advice to inform complex and high value bids.
+This £10m+ heritage project involved extensive work around stakeholder engagement strategies, brokering relationships and developing networks.

 Annette’s career demonstrates a dedication to supporting projects and organisations across a wide range of areas and contexts.
-She believes wholeheartedly in the potential of arts and culture, not only to entertain and inform, but to effect social change and strengthen communities, and is passionate about utilising her skills and experience in the service of helping to embed excellence, diversity and impact at the heart of arts organisations.
+She believes wholeheartedly in the potential of arts and culture, not only to entertain and inform, but to effect social change and strengthen communities, and is passionate about utilising her skills and experience to embed excellence, diversity and impact at the heart of arts organisations.